 Store your SYNC_API_KEY in environment variables or a secrets manager.
 Do not hardcode it in your source files.

-The Sync TypeScript SDK requires Node.js 18 or later.
+The Sync Labs TypeScript SDK requires Node.js 18 or later.
 It ships with both ESM and CommonJS builds, so it works with any module system.
 The SDK is designed for server-side use only — never import it in client-side code as this would expose your API key.

 No. The SDK is server-side only.
 Using it in the browser would expose your API key to end users.
-Instead, create a server-side endpoint that calls the Sync API and have your frontend communicate with your server.
+Instead, create a server-side endpoint that calls the Sync Labs API and have your frontend communicate with your server.
 See the Framework Integration section for examples.

 The SDK throws SyncError for API errors.
 Wrap your calls in try/catch blocks and inspect the statusCode and body properties.
 For transient errors like 500 or 429, implement retry logic with exponential backoff.
 Check the Error Handling guide for the full list of error codes.